Smith & Wesson M&P45 Mid-Size

 Recoil

-Three factors that contribute to the controlability of any handgun.
+Three factors contribute to the controllability of any handgun.
 One is ergonomics: The more comfortable a handgun is hold onto, the more comfortable it will be to shoot.
 The ammunition you use is another factor that can make a pistol more or less comfortable to shoot.
 Some people believe in using +P rated ammunition, but I never use anything other than standard velocity ammunition.
 With the M&P45 Mid-Size, I find that any 230-grain FMJ or hollow-point bullet is very soft shooting.

 Finally, we have the issue of barrel length and slide mass to consider.
 I’m no expert in physics, but according to an article written by Massad Ayoob in the 2007 Complete Book of Handguns Magazine, a senior SIG Sauer engineer by the name of Joe Kiessel “suspects that the shorter slide on a SIG 220 Carry model creates less momentum during the recoil cycle.”
-This statement offers a reasonable scientific explanation why the SIG 220 Carry shoots softer than the full-size SIG 220.
+This statement offers a reasonable scientific explanation of why the SIG 220 Carry shoots softer than the full-size SIG 220.

 I suspect the same concept applies to all compact pistols, including the M&P45 Mid-Size.
-Of course certain ammunition, especially +P ammunition, is the wild card.
+Of course, certain ammunition, especially +P ammunition, is the wild card.

 Conclusion

 Field testing this particular firearm not once but twice served to reassure me that my original observations were correct.
-Based on my evaluation, I think the S&W M&P45 Mid-Size is user friendly, ergonomic, incredibly accurate, soft shooting and easy to carry concealed.
+Based on my evaluation, I think the S&W M&P45 Mid-Size is user-friendly, ergonomic, incredibly accurate, soft shooting and easy to carry concealed.

 In fact, after field testing and evaluating every M&P pistol in every caliber, my personal favorite is the M&P45 Mid-Size.

-Nick Jacobellis photoNick Jacobellis is a medically retired U.S. Customs Agent and former police officer who was physically disabled in the line of duty while working as an undercover federal agent.
+Nick Jacobellis is a medically retired U.S. Customs Agent and former police officer who was physically disabled in the line of duty while working as an undercover federal agent.